Liverpool salvage nervy 1-1 draw with Sunderland at Anfield

 Sunderland's Wilson Isidor squandered a brilliant chance to win it in added time when he raced through on goal and around Alisson, but his shot was cleared off the line by Federico Chiesa.

-Wirtz missed a terrific chance at his first Reds goal early in the game after goalkeeper Robin Roefs carelessly gave the ball away, but Wirtz's stab toward the net rolled just wide of the post.
+Wirtz missed a terrific chance for his first Liverpool goal early in the game after goalkeeper Robin Roefs carelessly gave the ball away, but Wirtz's stab toward the net rolled just wide of the post.

-Dominik Szoboszlai, a bright spot in an otherwise dull Liverpool side in the first half, unleashed a long shot just before halftime that Roefs punched over the crossbar, and then seconds later Joe Gomez whipped in a cross that Alexis Mac Allister headed just wide of the post.
+Dominik Szoboszlai unleashed a long shot just before halftime that Roefs punched over the crossbar, and then seconds later Joe Gomez whipped in a cross that Alexis Mac Allister headed just wide of the post.

 Sunderland's Trai Hume nearly put the visitors on the scoresheet early in the game with a shot from distance that Alisson palmed off the crossbar.